JordanMartinez/purescript-jordans-reference/21-Hello-World/07-Type-Level-Programming/src/01-Understanding-a-Type-Level-Function.md

 type OpenRecord r = Record (name :: String, age :: Int | r)

--- If we want to compute something using OpenRecord, -- we might need to close it: finalEval :: OpenRecord () -> Output
+-- If we want to compute something using OpenRecord, -- we might need to close it by making the `r` an empty row: finalEval :: OpenRecord () -> Output
 ```